mr2527/pop_OS-win10-KVM-setup/README.md

 4. ***OPTIONAL***:

 <h4 name="AMD optional">
-  If you own an AMD graphics card that you will be passing through:
+  If you own an AMD graphics card as host:
 </h4>

 You don't *need* the Vulkan Drivers but if you want the best performance you can get on the host if it uses an AMD GPU I highly suggest this.
 Ubuntu comes with `mesa-vulkan-drivers` which offer comparable or better performance but you can get the AMD Vulkan drivers here: